dhennigar/2023-fre-transects/README.md

 This work was in support of the upcoming postgraduate research of Daniel Stewart MSc RPBio at the [Martin Conservation Decisions Lab](https://taramartin.org), University of British Columbia.
 Along transects runnning from the lowest elevation plant to top-of-slope (or right to the riparian zone in some cases), we collected high accuracy elevation points at 2 m intervals, described the vegetation community associated with each point, and described 6 evenly spaced ~ 10 x 20 cm soil core profiles along the transect.

-Please direct inquiriese pertaining to this research to lead researcher, [Daniel Stewart](daniel.stewart@asarum.org) or field lead, [Daniel Hennigar](drhenn@mail.ubc.ca).
+Please direct inquiries pertaining to this research to lead researcher, [Daniel Stewart](daniel.stewart@asarum.org) or field lead, [Daniel Hennigar](drhenn@mail.ubc.ca).

 ## Authors